Follow the link for the event info.

 - An ELT Quiz with Jim Maloney.

 There follows just a few sentences about each presentation.
 They are not full summmaries, simply brief indications of what the talks were about.

 Pronunciation is a two-way street, Dr. Catherine Walter

 Catherine made the point that “Pronunciation” i.e. to many teachers “speaking”, involves listening, too.
 She explored aspects of pronunciation that are worth teaching for listening.
 She concentrated on segmentation, catenation and phoneme differentiation.
-[For some further details and a bibliography, see handouts in the Appendix below.]
+The handout for the presentation is available here: CWalter_Pron_Hamburg_2017-08

 The character of the English language, Dr. Kimberly Crow

 Dr. Crow maintained that beyond vocabulary and grammar a learner has to come to understand the socio-cultural aspects of a language.
 She suggested that different languages had different characters and read examples from her German book on the subject.
 Her presentation was followed by a lively discussion about differences in these respects between English and German.
 (No handout).

 BEC?
 CIOL?
 PET?
 CAE?
 CPE?
 PCE?
 EFB?
 SEFIC?
 IELTS?
 TOEFL?
 TOEIC?
 GASK?
 Sandra Stapela

 Bicycles or boiling water – changing how learners see grammar, Catherine Walter.